 Azcapotzalco Mexico City, Mexico Travel Guide

 The borough's landmarks offer both context from history and a chance to engage with its contemporary culture.
-These sites deliver a clear starting point for exploring Azcapotzalco.
+These sites offer a clear starting point for exploring Azcapotzalco.

 These institutions safeguard and champion Azcapotzalco's identity, delivering both a view of historys and contemporary creative outlets.

 A large urban leave your car on the former refinery site.
-Extensive botanical gardens, walking/cycling paths, lakes, playgrounds, and sports facilities.
+Extensive arboretums, walking/cycling paths, lakes, playgrounds, and sports facilities.

-These spaces show Mexico City''s pledge to urban renewal and environmental conservation.
-They serve as a welcome contrast to the city's intensity.
+These spaces show Mexico City''s pledge to metropolitan renewal and nature conservation.
+They are a welcome contrast to the city's intensity.

 Parque Bicentenario has free entry and opens during daylight hours.
 Ideal for strolls, jogs, or family picnics.